Benefits of Ballroom Dancing For Retired Senior People

 It makes you feel very good after such 3 hours of very energetic dancing exercise.

-After 5 years, now I am learning new skills to deal with traffic jam on dancing floor that interrupt my familiar dance routine, skills to lead my partner to get around the traffic jam to continue dancing smoothly and gracefully.
+After 6 years, now I am learning more advanced new skills to deal with traffic jam on dancing floor with big crowd that interrupt my familiar dance routine frequently, skills to lead my partner to get around the traffic jam to continue dancing smoothly and gracefully.

 In previous years before I learned ballroom dancing, my enjoyment of music was mostly confined to classical music.
 However, after I learned ballroom dancing well, a whole new dimension of music enjoyment opens up for me.